perxpective/Cybersecurity-Therapy/DFI/DFI Revision Summary.md

 	- ophcrack
 	- John The Ripper
 	- Passware
+- **Types of password attacks:**
 	- **Brute Force Attacks**
 		- Method done by using every possible letter, number and character found on a keyboard
 		- Requires a lot of time and processing power
 	- **Dictionary Attack**
 		- Use of common words in the dictionary and tries them as passwords
 		- Uses variety of languages
 		- **What can hackers do with many passwords?**
 			- Build profiles of suspect to help determine their password from common information
 		- **Where do most password-protected apps store their passwords?**
 			- MD5
 			- SHA
 		- **What are the requirements to carry out a brute-force attack?**
 			- Converting dictionary password from plaintext to hash value
 			- Additional CPU cycle time
 	- **Rainbow Attack**
-	- File containing hash value of every possible
+		- File containing hash value of every possible password that can be generated from computer keyboard
+		- Faster than brute-force or dictionary attack
+		- **Reason:**
+			- No conversion required
+	- **Password Salting**
+		- **Objective:**
+			- Make password cracking difficult
+			- Alter hash values with additional bits added to password
+				- makes cracking passwords more difficult

+### Chapter 7 - Investigator's Lab
+#### Duties of Lab Manager an

 ---